Getting a Veteran ID Card from Different Entities

 Department of Veteran Affairs ID

-The only way you can get a Veteran ID Card is to enroll for health care from the VA.
+There are two IDs available from the DVA.
+The first is the Veteran Health ID Card (VHIC) and is only issued to veterans who enroll for health care from the VA.
 You can enroll by submitting an annual application and occasionally having a short physical.
 Many people who maintain their VA eligibility still use their regular insurance or Medicare (and doctor) for their routine healthcare.

 We cover what you’ll need to know to enroll on our Veteran’s Health Care page.
 If you have more questions you can reach us at 888 777-4443 Monday through Friday, from 9:00 AM until 5:00 PM Pacific time.